-NOW THEREFORE, BE IT RESOLVED, the Board of Trustees approves the following selections as asset class managers for the assets of the Plan within each respective applicable category, to meet the target allocations defined in the Plan's Investment Policy Statement, and authorizes the President, President Pro Tem, or Chief Financial Officer of the Board to execute all necessary and appropriate documentation to implement the following selections and allocations:
+NOW THEREFORE, BE IT RESOLVED, the Board of Trustees of the Employees' Retirement System of the Sewerage and Water Board of New Orleans approves the selection of GQG Partners as a manager of Non-U.S. Emerging Markets Equity, to meet the target allocations defined in the Plan's Investment Policy Statement, and authorizes the President, President Pro Tem, or Chief Financial Officer of the Board to execute all necessary and appropriate documentation to implement such selection for an investment amount of \$4,000,000.00 through GQG Partners in the Non-U.S. Emerging Markets Equity asset class.